-Another ad option is boosting engagement.
-When you set a goal to increase engagement, you want to encourage people to interact with your promoted pin.
+Another ad option is driving consideration.
+When you set a goal to drive consideration, you want to encourage people to click on your promoted pin.

-These include actions such as repining and clicking on content.

-These ads run on a cost-per-engagement (CPE) model, meaning you pay when someone engages with your ad.
+These ads run on a cost-per-click (CPC) model, meaning you pay when someone clicks on your ad.
 These ads are great for building brand recognition further and getting your audience to interact with your content.

-If you’re wondering how much these Pinterest ads cost, the cost of running a CPE model ad is typically around 10 cents to $1.50 for every engagement.
+If you’re wondering how much these Pinterest ads cost, the cost of running a CPC model ad is typically around 10 cents to $1.50 for every click.

-The last advertising goal is driving web traffic.
-This is when you create Pinterest ads with the intention of driving traffic to your website.
-You are only charged when someone accesses your site from your Pinterest ad directly, not if they engage with it.
+The last advertising goal is getting conversions.
+This is when you create Pinterest ads with the intention of driving conversions on your website.
+You are charged when someone accesses your site — or other outbound link — from your Pinterest ad directly.

-This model operates on cost-per-click (CPC).
-Every time someone clicks on the URL link to visit your site, you get charged a set amount.
+This model operates on cost-per-action (CPA).
+Pinterest optimizes your ad for visitors likely to convert, and you get charged when someone clicks on the URL link to visit your site.
 If you’ve ever run a pay-per-click (PPC) campaign, the set-up is similar to PPC.